alex-dyner/bauxiteAnalytics/README.md

     - session end time - string image of session end timestamp (with ISO 8601 format)

 Note: if session has only one event then start time been an equal end time

+- EventSessionAggregator - the same as mode "SessionizedEvents" but use another algo

 - MedianSessionDurationByCategory - for each category find median session (by normal session definition) duration